stesie/huginn_todoist_agent/README.md

 [![Gem Version](https://badge.fury.io/rb/huginn_todoist_agent.svg)](https://badge.fury.io/rb/huginn_todoist_agent)
 [![Coverage Status](https://coveralls.io/repos/github/stesie/huginn_todoist_agent/badge.svg?branch=master)](https://coveralls.io/github/stesie/huginn_todoist_agent?branch=master)

-The Todoist Agent is a plugin for [Huginn](https://github.com/cantino/huginn) that creates one item on your [Todoist](https://todoist.com) for every event it receives.
+The Todoist Agent is a plugin for [Huginn](https://github.com/cantino/huginn) that integrates it with your [Todoist](https://todoist.com).
+It allows to create new items, search for already existing items as well as close existing items.

-It allows to set the items due date, project, priority and labels (if you have Todoist Pro version).
+For new items it allows to set the items' due date, project, priority and labels (if you have Todoist Pro version).

 ## Installation